I'M NEW TO HOCKEY, WHERE DO I START?

-Participants in our DP, MIH, and Combined IH must have the following equipment: skates, helmet (with a valid and current HECC sticker), gloves, shin guards, elbow pads, hockey pants, jock or jill, hockey socks, and a stick.
+Participants in our DP, MIH, and Combined IH must have the following equipment: skates, helmet (with a valid and current HECC sticker), gloves, shin guards, elbow pads, shoulder pads, hockey pants, jock or jill, hockey socks, and a stick.
 A jersey will be provided.

 WHERE DO I PURCHASE EQUIPMENT?